 To get started, Hopkinson recommended looking for small business support groups in your area, such as university mentorship programs or small business development centers.
 Many advisers at these organizations work with lenders, and their professional relationships can benefit you in the loan-application process.

 Have your financial information organized

 Nothing will get your loan application denied faster than having your finances in disarray.
-Monica Guevara, manager of lending services at Business Outreach Center Network, reminded applicants that lenders need to verify all the information you give via documentation, so having the necessary statements and reports organized and ready for review will demonstrate that you've done your homework.
+Monica Guevara, manager of small business lending at nonprofit small business lender VEDC, reminded applicants that lenders need to verify all the information you give via documentation.
+So having the necessary statements and reports organized and ready for review will demonstrate that you've done your homework.

 Seek out women-specific lending programs

 No matter where they apply for a loan, female entrepreneurs face a lot of competition.
 However, some lenders have implemented loan programs dedicated to women-owned businesses to make it a little easier for these business owners to receive funding.

 "We've historically seen women underrepresented with coed funds, and the emergence of funds that are earmarked specifically for women is a new and exciting trend," said Marina Lee, founder of Women in Tech Network and Startups Edge.

 Lee suggested applying for general loans and women-centric programs simultaneously to increase your chances of receiving the money.

 As with any other major financial decision, it's always a good idea to explore all options before making a final choice.
 Greg Simmons, PNC Bank's southeast SBA sales manager, said that business owners should spend time shopping around for the lender that suits their needs.

 "Even though a loan request may be eligible, not all banks have the same appetite for industries, projects or rates," Simmons told Business News Daily.
 "Consider the costs of a full relationship, not simply the rate of the loan."